ctphoenix/Python-Course-Material/chapter10.md

 test_student_typed("plt.show()",
               pattern=False,
               not_typed_msg="Did you call `plt.show()`?")
 success_msg("Great work!
-According to the metric of cross-validated accuracy, the random forest model clearly outperforms the linear model.")
+According to the metric of cross-validated accuracy, the random forest model clearly outperforms the linear model, although both perform well.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:8203914a10
 ## Exercise 5
-It might be the case that predicting movies that made precisely no money is difficult.
+In Exercise 3, we saw that predicting revenue was only moderately successful.
+It might be the case that predicting movies that generated precisely no revenue is difficult.
 In the next three exercises, we will exclude these movies, and rerun the analyses to determine if the fits improve.
 In this exercise, we will rerun the regression analysis for this subsetted dataset.

 *** =instructions
 - Define `positive_revenue_df` as the subset of movies in `df` with revenue greater than zero.